rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/sms-notifications.md

 original_id: sms-notifications
 ---

-Reaction supports [Twilio](https://www.twilio.com/) and [Nexmo](https://www.nexmo.com/) providers to send SMS notifications for handy reminders, like when orders are shipped.
+Demand supports [Twilio](https://www.twilio.com/) and [Nexmo](https://www.nexmo.com/) providers to send SMS notifications for handy reminders, like when orders are shipped.

 To set up SMS Notifications: